 After the audio recording, the audio file is not simply sent by e-mail.
 In an intermediate step, the recording is first automatically transcribed.
 This transcript together with the original recording is then made available to the coaches.
 In this way, the preparation for the interview can proceed in a targeted and efficient manner.

 There are really numerous automation examples for accounting.
-Whether it's automatic data transfer, automatically generated invoices, credit notes or contact synchronisation with your CRM, accounting has a lot of potential.
-The best thing is that accounting is often highly standardised and recurring.
+Whether it's automatic data transfer, automatically generated invoices, credit notes or contact synchronization with your CRM, accounting has a lot of potential.
+The best thing is that accounting is often highly standardized and recurring.
 So it's no wonder that this process is one of our most requested.
 We have already written a detailed blog post on automated bookkeeping here.

-The integration of various applications is conceivable: lexoffice, bexio, fastbill, easybill or even sevDesk can all be connected.
+The integration of various applications is conceivable: Lexoffice, bexio, fastbill, easybill or even sevDesk can all be connected.
 Of course, everything is fully legally compliant.

 The previous automation examples are actually always about connecting software that you already use today.
 This is also the core of process automation.
 This is how we create data flows that always provide important information at the right time and in the right place.
 And the possibilities for this are really diverse.
 From very specific and only applicable for your industry to universal and relevant for every company.
 The core is interfaces and cloud applications.